Adopting a dog when you have kids in the family is significantly different when you're living by yourself, or just with a partner.

 These intelligent animals are also quite emotionally sensitive, and will get anxious from fighting and arguing in the household.

-1414 Labrador Retriever
+14. Labrador Retriever

 Labrador Retrievers are some of the best dogs for families because of their caring attitude and loyal companionship.

 The major caveat for this breed is simply their exercise requirements.
 Under-exercised labs can get rambunctious or destructive.

-1515 Great Dane
+15. Great Dane

 Surprisingly, Great Danes are very calm and are one of the most perfect dogs to have in an apartment, let alone if you live in a house.
 Their short and glossy coat doesn't require a lot of grooming, and Great Danes do not shed a lot as well.

 This breed is always very protective of children, and despite their threatening size, Great Danes are sensitive and easygoing pets.

-1616 Golden Retriever
+16. Golden Retriever